qsharp-community/qram/README.md

 - **Do I need a qRAM?**

   _Sometimes_.
   You'll need a qRAM, or some more general means of _quantum state preparation_ in quantum machine learning (QML) algorithms that require you to load in classical data, or query an oracle that returns classical data.
 I've heard a number of stories of people working on QML being actively discouraged from doing so because ``QML won't work without a qRAM''.
-  That's just not true, because \emph{many QML algorithms do not need a qRAM}.
+That's just not true, because *many QML algorithms do not need a qRAM*.
 Now, whether or not they yield any quantum advantage is a separate question, and won't be discussed here.
-  The key point I want to make is that \emph{some} QML algorithms need a qRAM, and they will potentially run into trouble as per the next question.
+The key point is that *some* QML algorithms need a qRAM, and they will potentially run into trouble as per the next question.

 - **Can we design an efficient qRAM?**

   _Maybe_.
- In this primer we'll take a look at proposals that will in principle run in polynomial depth, and others that scale far worse.
+In the primer we'll take a look at proposals that will in principle run in polynomial depth, and others that scale far worse.
 There are some very interesting qubit-time tradeoffs one can explore, in particular if the data being stored has some sort of underlying structure.
 Regardless, even if we can design an efficient circuit, we'd also like something that is efficient in a fault-tolerant setting, and this is potentially very expensive.

 - **Can I build one?**

   _Maybe_.
 No one has actually done so, but there are a handful of hardware proposals that will be discussed in more detail in the hardware section of [the primer on memory for quantum computers](https://github.com/qsharp-community/qram/tree/master/docs/primer.pdf).

 ## Build status